JeremyVoegeli/cli-job-tracker/README.md

 # CLI Job Tracker

 A command-line tool for tracking job applications during a job search.
 Applications are stored in a local SQLite database — no account, no internet connection required.
+This project was made with the purpose of experimenting and getting familiar with using Claude Code in development.

 ## Tech Stack